top of page

 Distressed Heritage

-Made from the exterior of old barn boards, Distressed heritage boards are lightly planed, then lightly sanded after installation.
+Made from the exterior of old barn boards, Distressed heritage boards can be left rough or lightly planed, then lightly sanded after installation.
 This process leaves intact a deep brown patina, lots of character, and wild texture.

 Rustic Heritage

-Rustic Heritage comes from the interior surface of the same boards that would be Distressed Heritage.
+Rustic Heritage comes from the interior surface of the same boards that would be Distressed Heritage or from interior grainery boards and floor boards.
 This option in slightly more tamed and has more of a sawn look.
-It comes un-planed on top, and is lightly sanded in place after installation.
+It comes planed or un-planed on top, and is lightly sanded in place after installation.

 Heritage Grades